USDA vs. FHA: Which Loan Is Better? | 2025

 Interest rates

-USDA and FHA loans typically offer lower interest rates due to government backing.
+When it comes to USDA vs FHA interest rates, both loans typically offer lower interest rates due to government backing.
 However, the mortgage insurance requirement could make both USDA and FHA loans more expensive over the loan’s lifespan.

 Closing costs

-For both loans, the buyer may need to cover the loan’s closing costs.
-With USDA loans, a borrower can finance up to 100% of a home’s appraised value, and the excess funds can be used for closing costs.
+For both loans, whether it’s USDA vs FHA, the buyer may need to cover the loan’s closing costs.
+The difference between FHA and USDA loans is that with USDA loans, a borrower can finance up to 100% of a home’s appraised value, and the excess funds can be used for closing costs.
 You could also negotiate for seller concessions to cover up to 6% of your closing costs for either loan.

 Find the right mortgage for you.
 Start here